Panama Travel Course

 - The research schedule is busy, but there will also be opportunities to take in the sights and to relax.

-- Recommended travel vaccinations are available at the Counseling & Health Center
+- Recommended travel vaccinations are available at the Centers for Disease Control

 In the past we have visited Galeta marine field station near Colon, cloud forests at Fortuna,